The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Lesson observation questions

 During an Ofsted subject deep dive, inspectors will also undertake lesson observations.
-Before and during the observations, the subject leader or (if there isn’t one) the headteacher or senior leaders will be asked a series of questions about what you would typically expect to see in a lesson observation.
+Before and during the observations, Ofsted will ask the subject leader or (if there isn’t one) the headteacher or senior leaders a series of questions about what you would typically expect to see in a lesson observation.
 Expect questions such as:

 • What will we see in the lesson observation?